vahidfzm/python-bootcamp-for-beginners/chapter10-modules-and-packages/README.md

 3. `os`: Provides a way to interact with the operating system.
 4. `sys`: Provides access to some variables used or maintained by the interpreter and to functions that interact with the interpreter.
 5. `datetime`: Provides classes for manipulating dates and times.
+6. `json`: Provides functions for reading and writing JSON data

 ##  Importing Modules